About Joseph Altshuler

 Architecture Animacy & Companionship

 This body of design research explores the formal, organizational, and social ways that architecture behaves like an animate “creature,” offering an expanded capacity to build identity, relationships, empathy, and companionship.
-In response to this research, the Siebel Center for Design commissioned Joseph’s team at Architectural Companionship Laboratory to design and build a series of installations that activate their new building’s interior public spaces with intimate pockets of personal programming.
-Each installation provides specific programmatic platforms and landmarks including a welcome desk, a gateway arch, a mobile amphitheater backdrop for lectures/performances, and a mobile exhibition display kiosk that has wandered away from the pack.
+In response to this research, the Siebel Center for Design commissioned Joseph’s team to design and build a series of installations that activate their new building’s public spaces with intimate pockets of personal programming.
+Each installation provides a specific “interior landmark” including a welcome desk, a gateway arch, a mobile amphitheater backdrop for lectures/performances, and a roving exhibition display kiosk that has wandered away from the pack.
 The creatures of the Animate Arcade embody animated characteristics like personality, posture, facial expressions, charisma, and attitude that collectively initiate companionship with you, their human visitors, in order to prompt interactive encounters.
 This way of seeing the world provides an opportunity to redefine our own human personhood, and to acknowledge all that we have in common with other creaturely companions of the built environment.
+The Architects’ Newspaper Best of Design Award program recognized the Animate Arcade with an honorable mention for the best temporary installation of 2023.

 Selected publications